SeanBunch/MonoRepo_WeLoveMovies/README.md

 ## Movie Reviews and User Ratings

 Users can scroll to read reviews and provide up and down votes on each review by clicking the small blue arrows pointing either up or down.

+**In the code I developed CRUD operations that delete reviews, but I have disabled / hiding the button so that users cannot change the database at this time.
+However, the button is located in the Reveiws.js component.

 ![movieRatingReview](/readme_images/welovemovies_reviewWithRating.PNG)